So, you want to help save the world.

 3.)
 Be in the know

-If you are going to move into the space, you’ll want to understand trends, challenges and opportunities.
+If you move into the space, you’ll want to understand trends, challenges, and opportunities.

-Keep a log of the people and organizations you are reading about; they might eventually make it to your target list.
+Keep a log of the people and organizations you read about; they might eventually make it to your target list.

 4.)
 Know how you fit in